 The deadline to submit the VAT refund applications for the preceding calendar year is 30 September.
 The refund application is usually processed within six months.

-Non-Swiss businesses that incur Swiss VAT may claim VAT for refund if they have not made any taxable supplies in Switzerland or Liechtenstein.
+Non-Swiss businesses that incur Swiss VAT may claim VAT for a refund if they have not made any taxable supplies in Switzerland or Liechtenstein.
 VAT refund is not allowed for non-Swiss businesses that are required to account for Swiss VAT and have a global turnover of more than CHF100,000.
 In this case, the business should register for Swiss VAT from the first franc of taxable turnover generated in Switzerland and claim incurred VAT in its Swiss VAT report.
-VAT refund is contingent on the country of establishment of the VAT refund claimant allowing Swiss businesses to apply for refund of VAT.
+VAT refund is contingent on the country of establishment of the VAT refund claimant allowing Swiss businesses to apply for a refund of the VAT.
 The deadline for applying for a refund claim is 30 June following the calendar year in which the supply received was invoiced.
 VAT refunds in Switzerland are generally made within six months after the date of application.

-Only businesses registered for Australian GST may claim refund of GST incurred in Australia.
-In general, businesses (including non-Australian) that make acquisitions in Australia for the purposes of their enterprises may register for GST if necessary.
+Only businesses registered for Australian GST may claim a refund of GST incurred in Australia.
+In general, businesses (including non-Australians) that make acquisitions in Australia for the purposes of their enterprises may register for GST if necessary.
 However, note that the non-Australian businesses that elect for “limited registration” are unable to recover any GST incurred in Australia.

 Only businesses registered for GST in New Zealand may claim refunds of GST incurred in New Zealand.
 A non-New Zealand business that does not make taxable supplies in New Zealand may still register for GST to recover GST incurred in New Zealand under certain conditions.

-Important: Gelato is not a financial or tax advisor, therefore the above regulation is written by Gelato’s tax advisor EY.
-EY (Ernst & Young Advokatfirma AS) is a leading provider of indirect tax, VAT and customs services.
+Gelato is not a financial or tax advisor, therefore the above regulation is written by Gelato’s tax advisor EY.
+EY (Ernst & Young Advokatfirma AS) is a leading provider of indirect tax, VAT, and customs services.
 Should you have any queries pertaining to this, you may seek advice from EY.
 You will have to enter into a separate agreement with EY for the provision of such services.